 If you asked us to provide an explanation and/or a statement of reasons and you're still not happy with our decision then you can appeal.
 You must do this within one month of us providing an explanation or statement of reasons.

 Where you have appealed against our decision we will look at your case again.
-Where we do not change our decision and it is appropriate we will automatically refer your case to the Appeals Service.
-The Appeals Service is independent of the council.
+Where we do not change our decision and it is appropriate we will automatically refer your case to the Tribunal Service.
+The Tribunal Service is independent of the council.

 When we receive your appeal we will ask you to complete our appeal form.
 This will give us enough information for the tribunal to consider your appeal.